apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 Plug-ins are imported from several key directories:

 * core.d is an internal-to-Yetus directory that first loads the basic Apache Yetus library, followed by the common routines used by all of the precommit shell code.
 This order is dictated by prefixing the plug-in files with a number.
 Other files in this directory are loaded in shell collated order.

-* personality contains bundled personalities for various projects.
-These will be imported individually based upon either a project name or if specifically identified with the `--personality` flag.
+* robots.d is an internal-to-Yetus directory that has all of the built-in support for various CI and automated testing systems.

 * test-patch.d contains all of the optional, bundled plug-ins.
 These are imported last and in shell collated order.

+Additionally, project-specific settings and features may be autoloaded via the `.yetus/personality.sh` file.
+(See [Personalities](#personalities) below.)

 If the `--skip-system-plugins` flag is passed, then only core.d is imported.